Call 020 8979 9684

 Advantages

 The advantage to the borrower is the reduced monthly payment.
 The size of that reduction depends on the prevailing interest rate and mortgage term.
-As a rough guide, the interest only payment can be between seventy and forty per cent of the equivalent capital and interest payment.
+As a rough guide, the interest-only payment can be between seventy and forty per cent of the equivalent capital and interest payment.

 Disadvantages